GeekyAnts/nativebase-docs/docs/divider.md

 ## Composition

-You can use `borderColor` to change divider color and `borderWidth` to change it's width.
+You can use `borderColor` to change the divider's color and `borderWidth` to change it's width.

 ```SnackPlayer name=Divider%20Composition
 import React from "react";